FAForever/wiki-pages/faf-version-guidelines.md

 1. Once all changes are final, remove the `Editor Map Version` from the FAF maps path.
 2. Copy the `Master Map Version` to the FAF maps path.
-3. Test the created `Master Map Version` thoroughly to ensure:
+3. Test the created `Master Map Version` thoroughly in game to ensure:
    - That the map is working like intended.
    - That all map-related `issues` have been resolved (see [1.1](#sec-1-1)) and no new `issues` have been introduced.
      - Open the `Moho Log` by pressing `F9` and check for any additional issues.